 As always, Helen’s Christian faith is the foundation of her life and the obvious influence in her music and ‘It’s Not Too Late’ opens with a song of undeniable testimony to God’s love.
 ‘Cover you With His Feathers’ sets the verses of Psalm 91 to music, but don’t be fooled by the ethereal and gentle start, because an infectious pop-rock track gives the song a boundless energy after a little over a minute in to listening.

 Next up is the CD’s title track and a ballad that took me back to a day when a young man in his late teens/early twenties cried during a live performance of ‘Safe’, the title track of Helen Jayne’s award-winning first complete album release, in a church in North West London.
 Having cried almost 20 years ago during that live performance, this time I cried for slightly different reasons, but there again, somewhat the same reasons.
 There is nothing more powerful than God reminding us that He is there for us.
-Twenty years on from first hearing Helen and her now-husband and a manager Doug, ‘It’s Not Too Late’ is, in my estimation, Helen Jayne McKellar at her best.
+Twenty years on from first hearing Helen, ‘It’s Not Too Late’ is, in my estimation, Helen Jayne McKellar at her best.